pipe2442/firebase-crud/README.md

 ## Contributing

-The `master` branch of this repository contains the latest stable source code for the production environment.
+The `main` branch of this repository contains the latest stable source code for the production environment.
 This branch and the `develop` branch are protected to prevent those from being accidentally deleted.
 Force pushes are also disabled to enforce following the process described in the [Releasing](#releasing) section.

 Please follow this steps for submitting any changes: